 All results are available on the website at https://www.stat.ee/user-surveys.

 12.3.
 Completeness The extent to which all statistics that are needed are available.

-Maintenance and development of the Business Register for Statistical Purposes are in compliance with the requirements of the EU regulation 177/2008.
+Maintenance and development of the Business Register for Statistical Purposes are in compliance with the requirements established in Regulation (EC) No 177/2008.

 13. Accuracy and reliability Accuracy: closeness of computations or estimates to the exact or true values that the statistics were intended to measure.